opalmedapps/opal-app/README.md

 providing you with the resulting output files directly in GitLab.

 1. After committing your work on a personal branch, push the branch to GitLab.
-   a.
-If you have an open merge request, you will see a box saying
-      `Detached merge request pipeline #___ waiting for manual action`.
+   1. If you have an open merge request, you will see a box saying `Detached merge request pipeline #___ waiting for manual action`.
       Click on the gear icon on the right to reveal two buttons with which to launch an iOS or Android build.
-   b.
-If you don't have an open merge request, navigate to
-      the [Pipelines page](https://gitlab.com/opalmedapps/qplus/-/pipelines).
+   2. If you don't have an open merge request, navigate to the [Pipelines page](https://gitlab.com/opalmedapps/qplus/-/pipelines).
       There, click to open the blocked pipeline corresponding to your latest commit, and use the play buttons to launch a build for iOS or Android.